scottblinch/improv-running-order-tool/spec.md

 - Same person in multiple scenes: allowed.
 - Same person as host and player on one scene: allowed.
 - No duplicate entries in one scene's `playerIds`.
-- Player order within a scene: append-only (MVP).
+- Player order within a scene: append-only.
+- **All play:** scene treats every castable performer as playing; confirmed when switching from named players.

 ### Drag & drop (desktop)